Patriot Park

+At first, it was planned to move all exhibits from the Central Air Force Museum in Monino to Patriot Park.
+Some exhibits were transported without problems.
+But moving giant strategic bombers definitely caused their breakdown.
+The Ministry of Culture threatened the Ministry of Defense with criminal liability for damaging especially valuable exhibits.
+As a result, this decision was cancelled.
+Only aircraft from military units began to arrive at Patriot Park.
 The park incorporates the Aviation Museum of the Kubinka air base and the Kubinka Tank Museum.
 In 2020, the Main Cathedral of the Russian Armed Forces was completed and plans for an Armed Force Museum are in progress.

 The park has hosted International Military-Technical Forum "Army" since 2015.